RealK9R/School-Countdown/README.md

-# school-countdown-2021
+# School-Countdown
-Countdown to end of school (atleast for me in Australia)
+Countdowns to end of school (atleast for me in Australia)